So, you’re a little tired of the daily slog…

 With each different career path, there are advantages and disadvantages, which you can see below:

-What’s more, within each of these career paths, there are different niches that personal trainers can specialise in.
+What’s more, within each of these career paths, there are different niches that personal trainers can specialize in.

-So, a freelancer can specialise in taking group classes, or working one-to-one, and an independent trainer can run their own trail running business, as well as offer online nutritional programs to a multitude of clients.
+So, a freelancer can specialize in taking group classes or working one-to-one, and an independent trainer can run their own trail running business, as well as offer online nutritional programs to a multitude of clients.
 Such opportunities for diversification are a large reason why personal trainers’ salaries differ so wildly.

 These are the kinds of varied opportunities you should be looking out for in your new industry, whatever that may be.
 It is also worth bearing in mind that you absolutely must research realistic salary predictions on sites like Payscale and GlassDoor before committing yourself to any new line of work.

-3. No more 9 to 5: the benefits choosing your own working hours…
+3) No more 9 to 5: the benefits of choosing your own working hours…

 While 9-5 working hours are great for stability; for knowing when you can and can’t switch off, they do, eventually, wear a little thin.
 This is especially true if you’re not 100% committed to the work you’re doing.